RobACurtis/final-project/README.md

-# final-project
+# surfr-photographer

 #### A web application for surf photographers who want to showcase their work to the world.

-I built this full stack, single page application out of my love for surfing and my love for coding.
+I built this full stack, single page application out of my love for coding and my love for surfing.
 I used to be a very active photographer, and I was a regular visitor to flickr.com as I browsed for inspiration for my own photography.
-I wanted to take on the challenge to replicate flickr's design and layout as well as put my own spin on it, and make an application exclusivley for surf photographers.
+I wanted to take on the challenge to replicate flickr's design and layout as well as put my own spin on it, and make an application exclusively for surf photographers.

 ## Technologies Used